fusion-jena/semantic-search-usability-analysis/data_corpus_preparation/README.md

 ## Prerequisites

-All JAVA code has been implemented with JAVA 1.8.
+All JAVA code has been implemented with JAVA 1.8 and Maven > 3.8.
 All Python scripts were developed with Python 3.8